jhyoong/terminalReminder/README.md

 ```

 ```
-remindme check the oven in 10 seconds
+remindme find the will to live on 1st Jan 1am
 ```

 ### Supported Time Formats